 Windows are an important part of your home’s defense against the elements and unwanted intruders, so the quality of installation is important.
 After all, your windows need to operate efficiently and close and lock correctly.
 Cutting corners on window replacement can lead to a compromise of your home’s structure and security.

-These are just a few things to consider when adding or replacing windows in your home.
+These are just a few things to consider when adding or replacing windows in your home that also go into the cost of replacement windows.
 Be sure to take time when you select new windows for your home and consult with an experienced professional about the job.
 You can get their recommendations regarding the type, style, and additional options that would be most beneficial to your home type and geographic location.
 If you have questions about replacing your windows, give Zephyr Thomas a call at (717) 399-4708.